 - The winter climate in Oslo is generally milder than other parts of Norway.

-In order to stay warm in the cold weather and snow in Norway we recommend that you bring the following:
+In order to dress for the different climate you may experience during your time in Norway we recommend that you bring the following:

 - Water resistant winter boots